Reinventing the Classics of Greek Cuisine

 White and Green Bean Fasolada at Manari

-This new outpost by Ari Vezene team has been attracting Athenians in the hordes since its opening early October, despite a rather unwelcoming reservations team.
+This new outpost by seemingly inexhaustible Ari Vezene and team has been attracting Athenians in the hordes since its opening early October, despite a rather unwelcoming reservations team.
 So the inaugural trip to Manari was fraught with low expectations.
 A friend ordered what seemed like the most unappetising dish on the menu – a white and green bean salad.
 A masterfully executed take on the fasolada, its citrusy seasoning with lime zest and dill is so refreshingly subtle and sophisticated, that it elevates this classic Greek winter staple into a whole new league.
 Unlike its traditional counterpart, there is no red tomato sauce, nor is it served warm.
 But there is something about the freshness of the ingredients and the comfort they provide, that allows this humble bean salad to not just straddle seasons, but to evoke the contradictory emotions of nostalgia and contemporariness.